crweiner/hacktoberfest-swag-list/docs/list.md

 #### **Flyte**

 - **Swag**: T-shirts, stickers, sweatshirts, watter bottles and a pair of Airpods Pro 2
-- **Requirements**: at least one merged PR or content contribution (blog post, recorded demo).
+- **Requirements**: At least one merged PR or content contribution (blog post, recorded demo).
 The more contributions you make, and the more significant the contribution, the greater the prize.
 - **How to sign up**: If your PR is merged, then [submit this form](https://tally.so/r/mJJ14r)
-- **Notes**: read the blog post with all the details [here](https://flyte.org/blog/flyte-at-hacktoberfest-2024)
+- **Notes**: Read the blog post with all the details [here](https://flyte.org/blog/flyte-at-hacktoberfest-2024) and check out the [Flyte Hacktoberfest issues and guidelines here](https://github.com/flyteorg/flyte/issues/5783).

 ### H